slaclab/sdf-docs/data-and-storage.md

 Default Quotas
 -  /sdf/home = 25 GB per user (NOTE: as of 6/17/2024, df still reports 30GB instead of 25GB for the default quota.
 We are working on a fix for this.)
 -  /sdf/scratch/users = 100 GB per user
 -  /sdf/group = 10TB per group.
 It is possible to set subdirectory quotas within a group's directory.
-Please contact s3df-help@slac.stanford.edu since it current requires root privileges to implement.
+Please contact s3df-help@slac.stanford.edu since it currently requires root privileges to implement.

 ## Backup and Archiving